fxcm-mroman/FXCM-API/docs/restapi.rst

       {"response":{"executed":true},"data":{"type":0,"orderId":81712802}}

 A trade id is not generated until after order is executed.
 You have to subscribe the order table and listing the live update and look up the trade id.
-You will not get trade id in snapshot, because that information was gone when you submit the request.
+You will not get a trade id in snapshot as the information disappears when you submit the request.

 ::